Commonwealth Consolidated Regulations

 (i) the person is employed by, or working under an arrangement with, a person who holds a certificate of approval covering the maintenance; and

-(ii) the maintenance is carried out under the supervision of a person who holds an aircraft maintenance engineer licence covering the maintenance and who either:
+(ii) the maintenance is carried out under the supervision of a person who holds an aircraft engineer licence that permits him or her to perform maintenance certification for the maintenance, and who either:

 (A) holds a certificate of approval covering the maintenance; or